slochewie/docker-compose-files/README.md

 # docker-compose-files
 These are the docker-compose.yml files I use most frequently use.
 Most can be run as is with a simple "docker-compose up -d".
-Some will require minor exits for pathing, etc.
+Some will require minor edits for pathing, etc.

 None will work without Docker or Docker Compose installed.
 Without further ado: